Setting Up an Apple Mac for Ruby Development

 - Other Resources

-This is a set of notes for setting up an Apple Mac, specifically as a development system.
+This is a set of notes for setting up an Apple Mac, specifically as a development system for Ruby.
 Current versions of OS X have a fairly good default configuration for general-purpose use, but you do need to to adjust some of the security settings.
 In addition, you will need to install several pieces of software in order to make the system useful for development.

 Do This First!

-Always log in with this new Admin account.
+Always login to this new account.
 The benefit of leaving the initial account untouched is that it ensures that you always have a working account to login with.

 Admin accounts have sudo privileges: All Admin accounts on a Mac may use sudo to run command-line utilities with administrative (root) privileges.